 Overall, Clattenburg did well.
 Showing a second yellow card to Fernando Torres, sending him off, for diving was questionable, because it was clear from video replays that United's Jonny Evans touched the Chelsea striker before he flopped down too easily.

-Still, soccer can't have it both ways.
+Still, football can't have it both ways.
 Fans, managers and administrators say they are sick of players diving.
 They look to referees to lay down the law.
 Given how hard it can be to tell a dive from a genuine fall, these are invariably tough calls.

 There's since been scrutiny of Clattenburg's style, more chatty with players than strict disciplinarian.
 But, as Barber noted, ''referees aren't all clones, they do it in their own way.
 As long as it works, there's not a right and there's not a wrong way.''